 - We arrange the beats the way we want, listen and experiment.
 Just click on the cells.
 The production becomes a game, which is inspiring in itself;

 - We fill in the combination and switch the pattern.
 The toolbox remains the same, but the beats can be arranged differently.
-This is how we change the beat for the chorus, drop, ending and other parts of the song.
-This DAW software allows you to make as many variations as you want;
+That’s how we change the beat for the chorus, drop, ending, and other parts of the song.
+The DAW software allows you to make as many variations as you want;

 - In the track window, combine these patterns: duplicate, set one after another, cut, etc. We develop the composition at our discretion.
 We do the same with the melodic lines.

 Any music consists of repeating pieces.
-The creators of FruityLoops have correctly adjusted to this principle.
-In general, this is a good software for producing music.
-But for mixing and mastering it is not very convenient.
+The creators of FruityLoops have correctly adjusted to the principle.
+In general, it’s a good software for producing music.
+But for mixing and mastering, it is not very convenient.

 It is widespread among MacBook owners because it only supports MacOS.
 No wonder this is Apple’s software.